 It is not surprising that many Americans do everything in their power to avoid exposure to toxins that might increase their chances of getting cancer.
-Millions have quit smoking.
+Tens of millions of people have quit smoking.
 Others buy organic food to reduce exposure to herbicides and pesticides.

 Despite such proactive steps, there may be cancer-causing chemicals in one of the least suspected places–medications.
 Few people realize that many of the medicines they swallow every day may contain compounds that are under a cancer cloud.